PickNikRobotics/beta_moveit_website/team/team.md

                 </a><br>
                 <a class="peopleName" href="https://www.linkedin.com/in/ioansucan/" target="_blank">Ioan Sucan, PhD</a>
                 <div class="peoplePosition">Advisor</div>
-                <div class="peopleDesc">PhD in Computer Science, Rice University, Ioan is the original author of MoveIt! and the Open Motion Planning Library.
+                <div class="peopleDesc">PhD in Computer Science, Rice University, Ioan is the original author of MoveIt and the Open Motion Planning Library.
 In 2016 he was the winner of the IEEE RAS Early Career Award "for contributions to open source software for robot
                     motion planning."
 He is currently a manager on the planning team at Alphabet's Waymo self-driving car division.
                 </div>
             </div>